OMGitH/Alza/README.md

 # Alza
 Basic automated UI tests of Alza webpage that use Python, Selenium and pytest.
 UI tests are created based on 5 example test cases that are in this repository as well together with example bug report.
 UI tests can be found in folder „Python_selenium“, example test cases with bug report in folder „Test_cases_Bug_report“.
 Following are steps describing actions needed to run tests on Windows operating system.
-Mostly they are described briefly with some specific actions described in more detail.
+Mostly they are described briefly so they don't cover all possible issues though some specific actions are described in more detail.

 ## Python installation
 - Go to https://www.python.org/downloads/.